AVIAN MONITORING

 GOLDEN-CHEEKED WARBLER SURVEY

 One of the more celebrated bird species at the Preserve is the endangered Golden-cheeked Warbler (Setophaga chrysoparia).
-Every spring this warbler species returns only to the Texas Hill Country to nest and raise young.
+Visitors from all over the world come to the preserve to get a glimpse of this bird.
+Every spring this warbler species returns only to the Texas Hill Country to nest and raise young in nests made out of mature Ashe Juniper trees.
 Westcave Preserve provides the unique habitat required to sustain this species’ population.
+As part of a focused effort for avian research at the Preserve, our conservation staff joined with the City or Austin, and Travis County on their species-specific monitoring program of the Golden-cheeked Warbler.
+This includes surveys and banding of our warblers to keep track of their dispersal, survival rates, and their return rates.

 Learn more about the Golden Cheeked Warbler.